2020 Major League Baseball postseason: (3) Minnesota Twins vs. (6) Houston Astros

-The Astros swept the Twins to advance to the ALDS.
-With the series loss, the Twins' playoff game losing streak had been extended to 18 games.
+With the series loss, the Twins' playoff game losing streak had been extended to eighteen games.
+Both teams would meet again in the ALDS in 2023, which the Astros also won.

 (4) Cleveland Indians vs. (5) New York Yankees

-This was the fifth postseason meeting between these two teams.
-The Yankees swept the Indians to advance to the ALDS.
+This was the fifth postseason meeting between the Yankees and Indians.
+The Yankees swept the Indians to advance to the ALDS for the fourth year in a row.